Android-for-Python/Android-for-Python-Users/README.md

 The technique relies on passing the method inside a wrapper class.
 The `interface` of the wrapper class is defined in Java.
 And the `implementation` of this wrapper class is defined in Python.
 The wrapper class is initialized with the Python method to be called.
 Java calls a method inside an the same instance of the same wrapper class.

 You are going to have to write some Java, get over it.
+To comprehend the following code fragments; read from top to bottom, then follow the path of the string from bottom to top.

 In Python:

 ```
 from jnius import autoclass, PythonJavaClass, java_method
-SomeJavaClass = autoclass('org.XXX.YYY.SomeJavaClass')
+SomeJavaClass = autoclass('org.wherever.whatever.SomeJavaClass')

 class SomewhereInMyApp(somewidget):

          # instantiate the wrapper
          self.callback_instance = CallbackWrapper(self.from_java)

-         # pass the class to Java
+         # pass the class instance to Java
          SomeJavaClass(self.callback_instance)

      # the method to be called